9781911175209

 Apart from the fact that no indication is given for the difference, if any, between a serious attempt to quit and just an ordinary attempt, the definition of either kind in this study is stated to be as it is perceived by the smoker.

 This is where it all breaks down.
 The concept of a quit attempt in regard to smoking is meaningless.
-If someone had the misfortune, say, to have suffered a stroke, it’s clear what is meant when we talk of the patient attempting to walk.
-With smoking—an entirely voluntary activity—on the other hand, the definition of a quit attempt is crucial.
-To put it another way, what is meant when a smoker says she is ‘trying to stop’?
+If someone had the misfortune, say, to have suffered a stroke, it is clear what is meant when we talk of the patient attempting to walk.
+With smoking – an entirely voluntary activity – on the other hand, the definition of a quit attempt is crucial.
+To put it another way, what is meant when a smoker says she is trying to stop?
 Does it just mean the intention to stop, whenever that might be?
 Or does it mean not smoking for a certain length of time?
 If the latter, what length of time is the criterion for trying to stop?
 Is it a week, a month, a year, or what?
 Why not thirty minutes or twenty-seven hours?
 In reality, many smokers, if they think about it, intend to stop after each cigarette.
 They say to themselves, ‘I wish I hadn’t done that, and I don’t think I’ll have another one,’ until about forty minutes or an hour later when they do have another.
 And then another and another and another…

 In this paper the definition of a quit attempt is merely the subject saying that, yes, he or she intends to quit, or has attempted to quit in the recent past.
-It’s purely subjective and a weak basis for a scientific study.
+It is purely subjective and a weak basis for a scientific study.

-It needs to be understood that when a smoker talks of quit attempts or of trying to stop smoking what they really mean is that they’re failing to stop.
-That’s why they’re smokers.
+It needs to be understood that when a smoker talks of quit attempts or of trying to stop smoking what they really mean is that they are failing to stop: that is why they smoke.
 Thus, when a smoker says, ‘I’m trying to give up,’ this is not a statement of a wish to quit, but the expression of an intention to continue.

 The paper ends, predictably, as follows:

 Excuse me.
 We don’t need further research or to customise risk messaging.
-And why do new smokers (or old smokers, for that matter) need to undertake a journey to quitting?
-It’s said that life is a journey, but with smoking it’s a state: you’ve either quit or you haven’t.
+And why do new smokers, or old smokers for that matter, need to undertake a journey to quitting?
+It is said that life is a journey, but smoking is a state: either you have quit or you have not.

-There’s only one intervention that’s needed to solve the smoking problem: close down the cigarette factories.
+Only one intervention is needed to solve the smoking problem: close down the cigarette factories.

 Text © Gabriel Symonds